Reading Strategies Aligned to Science of Reading

 So, how do we help students to apply their phonics knowledge when they get stuck on a word?

-Well— I hope that some of these characters might be able to help them out!
-They are here to replace Eagle Eye, Skippy Frog, and other reading strategy characters who aren't backed by the research.
+Well— I hope that some of these characters might be able to help students out when they come across unfamiliar words.
+These decoding strategies posters are here to replace Eagle Eye, Skippy Frog, Chunky Monkey and other out-dated reading strategy characters (often referred to as beanie baby strategies) who aren't backed by the research.

 Leftie Lettie

 Model this strategy to your students, and provide them with scaffolds and supports to assist them as they develop this habit.
-This could be the use of pointers/googly eyes, or using the language of a special ‘reading finger’.
+This could be the use of pointers/googly eyes, or using the language of a special 'reading finger' is another great way to engage students with this instructional focus.

 Pointing Percy